BACnet confuses a lot of folks and if you feel confused that's ok. We created this guide to solve that problem.

 How Did It Come About?

 BACnet was created by the American Society of Heating and Air-Conditioning Engineers.
-BACnet was created to provide a common communication standard for Building Automation Systems.
+It was created to provide a common communication standard for Building Automation Systems.
 To help set the context, let's look at what was happening at the time.

 Back in the late 1980's networked systems were starting to come about.
 Personal computing had begun to spread into the office space and the control system had matured from dials and switches to automated systems.
 The problem was companies, out of necessity, had created their own communication protocols.
 These were the days of P-BUS, N2, and IBEX.

 Customers and engineers saw a problem and collaborated to develop a standard that would ensure interoperability and would allow systems to communicate with one another.
 In 1995, the first version of BACnet ANSI/ASHRAE Standard 135 was published.
 From here the standard has gradually grown to its current standard which is ASHRAE-135 2016.

-The standards group meets on a regular basis to discuss BACnet and the hopefully soon to come BACnet Web Services Standard! (and no for all you BACnet geeks, I'm not referencing the 2004 standard)
+The standards group meets on a regular basis to discuss BACnet and the hopefully-soon-to-come BACnet Web Services Standard!
+(And no, for all the geeks, I'm not referencing the 2004 standard.)